 Okay, what are probiotics again and what is the

-So, how do we get those good guys?
-We can get them from RAW FERMENTED foods, but those are completely missing in the standard American diet.
+So, how do we get enough of those good guys?
+We can get them from RAW FERMENTED foods, however those are completely missing in the standard American diet.
 Yes yes, you are guessing it right: I’m talking about sauerkraut, kimchi, pickles, kefir, apple cider vinegar, etc. And raw fermented means: UNPASTEURIZED.
 This is crucial, cuz when those foods are heated, the probiotics get killed.
 It is also important to make sure the fermented foods don’t contain any added sugar, white vinegar, or table salt, as those are counterproductive when we are trying to establish a healthy gut.

 Also, we cannot just “throw a whole bunch of yuppies into bad neighbourhood and expect they are not getting beaten up” LOL (quoting herbalist Yarrow Willard).
 So, we need to clean up the environment and equip the probiotics well.
-If we feed them properly they will do well.
-On the other hand, if we eat lots of sugar, we rather supply the bad guys and that's what they're singling us to eat (that’s why we're craving sugar when our microflora is out of balance).
+If we feed them properly, they will do well.
+On the other hand, if we eat lots of sugar, we rather supply the bad guys and that's what they're signaling us to eat (that’s why we're craving sugar when our microflora is out of balance).
 However, veggies is what nurtures the good guys and makes them thrive (that’s why our taste buds change the healthier our digestive system becomes).
 Therefore I recommend probiotic products which contain a ‘lunch box’ for our dear friends, so called PRE-biotics.

 2. OXIDATIVE STRESS DEFENSES

-Another phrase that you might have heard me talking about a lot and it’s also absolutely crucial to the health of our cells and therefore our body: reducing oxidative stress.
+Another phrase that you might have heard me talking about a lot because it’s also absolutely crucial to the health of our cells and therefore our body: reducing oxidative stress.
 So, what is that again?
 When you cut an apple and leave it for a few minutes, you notice brown discolouration and that’s oxidization, a reaction with oxygen.
 Oxygen is a life giving as much as a life destructive element.
 A certain amount of oxidization is normal and it’s part of aging.
-The problem is when there is too much too quickly and our body’s defense mechanisms get overwhelmed.
+The problem is when there is too much too quickly and our cells' defence mechanisms get overwhelmed.
 It’s like when our car starts to rust: once it starts, it can’t be stopped, it’s like a disease.
 And that’s when it’s called oxidative stress.
 Oxidative stress in linked to over 200 diseases such as cancer, heart disease, diabetes, etc.

-So we obviously need to stop the problem right where it starts before it goes into the typical snowball effect which is: A free radical comes and steals an electron from a perfectly healthy molecule of a cell (and that could be any cell: gut, blood vessels, skin, eyes, etc.) to balance itself out.
+So we obviously need to stop the problem right where it starts, before it goes into the typical snowball effect which is: A free radical comes and steals an electron from a perfectly healthy molecule of a cell (and that could be any cell: gut, blood vessels, skin, eyes, etc.) to balance itself out.
 But guess what happens to the formerly intact molecule that has been robbed of an electron?
 Since it has an electron missing and is unstable, it becomes a free radical itself and will do the same thing to the next molecule of some healthy tissue.
 This goes on and on - snowball effect.

 Nature has already found a solution to the problem: molecules that can donate an electron to another molecule without becoming a free radical themselves - ANTIOXIDANTS.
 So they help stop the oxidization!

-Okay, how can we get those antioxidants?
+Okay, how can we get those antioxidants??

-a) Eat cruciferous vegetables (broccoli, Brussel sprouts, kale, cabbage, bok choy, cauliflower, etc.) - the sulforaphane, that they contain, stimulates a protein called Nrf2 in our cells that switches on this desirable mechanism.
+a) Eat cruciferous vegetables (broccoli, Brussel sprouts, kale, cabbage, bok choy, cauliflower, etc.) - the sulforaphane, that they contain, stimulates a protein called Nrf2 in our cells that switches on this incredibly desirable mechanism.

 b) Drink alkaline, hydrogen infused water - molecular hydrogen turns on Nrf2 and therefore has anti-inflammatory and anti-ageing effects on the body (contact me for recommendations on water filters).